Derivative-Informed Projected Neural Networks for High-Dimensional Parametric Maps Governed by PDEs: Numerical Experiments

 In what follows we train the projected neural networks and compare against the FS network.
 Below in Table \ref{table_summary_of_dimensions_confusion}, dimensions for the input parameters $d_M$, and neural network weight dimension $d_W$ for each network are summarized.

 For a first set of results we compare the rank $r = 8$ projected networks with the FS network for the coarse mesh.
-In Figure \ref{confusion_fixed_rank_coarse}, the AS projected network performs better than all three other networks.
+In Figure \ref{confusion_fixed_rank_coarse}, the DIPNet performs better than all three other networks.
 The KLE network performs about $2\%$ worse in generalization accuracy, both of these networks perform about the same for different initial guesses for the inner dense layer weights.
 The RS network performs better than the FS network, which suggests that the reduced dimension architecture has benefits in this regime, however it is very sensitive to the initial guesses for the weights as indicated by the one standard deviation error bars.
-The AS and KLE networks perform significantly better than the RS network which suggests that there is definite upside to choosing input and output bases for these networks.
+The DIPNet and KLE networks perform significantly better than the RS network which suggests that there is definite upside to choosing input and output bases for these networks.

-Figure \ref{confusion_fixed_rank_fine} shows that as the parameter dimension $d_M$ grows, the RS and FS networks become harder to train, while the AS and KLE networks perform comparably well to how they did for the coarse mesh.
+Figure \ref{confusion_fixed_rank_fine} shows that as the parameter dimension $d_M$ grows, the RS and FS networks become harder to train, while the DIPNet and KLE networks perform comparably well to how they did for the coarse mesh.
 This suggests that there is mesh independent information that can be encapsulated by the AS, KLE and POD eigenvectors.

-For the next set of numerical results we compare the performance of the AS and KLE projected networks for different choices of the rank $r$.
-Figure \ref{confusion_fixed_rank_as_kle_small} shows that the advantages of the AS network are pronounced when the rank is small, but as the rank $r$ grows the KLE network starts to catch up.
-While the superior performance of AS in low dimensions agrees with the projection errors observed in Figure \ref{pod_eigs_and_errors_confusion}, the comparable performance of KLE to AS for higher dimensions does not agree.
+For the next set of numerical results we compare the performance of the DIPNet and KLE projected networks for different choices of the rank $r$.
+Figure \ref{confusion_fixed_rank_as_kle_small} shows that the advantages of the DIPNet are pronounced when the rank is small, but as the rank $r$ grows the KLE network starts to catch up.
+While the superior performance of DIPNet in low dimensions agrees with the projection errors observed in Figure \ref{pod_eigs_and_errors_confusion}, the comparable performance of KLE to DIPNet for higher dimensions does not agree.
 We believe that this has to do with the errors inherent in the neural network representation and training, as discussed in Section \ref{section:discussion_of_errors}.